InfoAmazonia/jeo-plugin/src/README.txt

 == Changelog ==

 = 2.11.2 =
-*bugfix: Fix regression in interactions loading
+* bugfix: Fix regression on interactions loading

 = 2.11.1 =
 * Improve rendering of maps and storymaps